 The Vermont native commenced his coaching career in Esbjerg after injuries forced him to retire 16 games into the 2014-15 season with the Energy.
 This season marks his first as a professional coach in North America.

-Leisenring enjoyed a nine-year professional playing career in the AHL, ECHL, CHL and various European leagues.
-The forward was also a standout during a four-year collegiate career (2002-2006) at his home state’s University of Vermont.
-In his final season with the Catamounts (2005-06), Leisenring broke NHL great, John LeClair's all-time record of most career points by a Vermont born player with 117.
+Leisenring enjoyed a ten-year professional playing career (486 games) in the AHL, ECHL and various European leagues.
+The forward was also a standout during a four-year collegiate career (2002-2006) at his home state’s University of Vermont notching 117 points in 145 career games.
+Leisenring was also a three-year captain while at Vermont.
+In his final season with the Catamounts (2005-06), Leisenring broke NHL great, John LeClair's all-time record of most career points by a Vermont born player.
 Prior to his tenure at UVM, Leisenring skated three seasons for the United States National Team Development Program.

 This will be Brian’s second season working in hockey operations with the Gladiators.
 He held similar roles with the Cincinnati Cyclones (ECHL, IHL) in years past, and has recently worked in the ECHL with Atlanta as an off-ice official.